-This Post may contain affiliate links at no extra cost to you.
+This post may contain affiliate links at no extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
-This helps me keep my blog up and running and I only list products that I have and have used myself.
-Read the disclosure here.

 Engorgement is one of the not so fun parts of breastfeeding.
 You are excited to nurse your babe then suddenly your milk comes in and your breasts are hard as rocks and throbbing.
 It can suck, no pun intended.
 This happened to me with all three of mine and it was pretty intense.

 Want FREE BABY STUFF?
 I have partnered with many companies to give you the best baby freebies online including Nursing Pillow, Pregnancy Pillows, Nursing Covers, Baby Leggings, Baby Clothes and so much more.
 You can find out how to get your freebies in this post right here.

 It’s all part of the process though and it’s mostly unavoidable.